Josephine Goube: Career

-Josephine Goube sits on the board of the Norwegian Refugee Council since 2018, is a Schmidt Futures Fellow since 2022 and acted as an expert for the European Commission on migration reforms related to the Blue Card from 2015 until early 2020.
+Josephine Goube has sat on the board of the Norwegian Refugee Council since 2018, has been a Schmidt Futures Fellow since 2022 and acted as an expert for the European Commission on migration reforms related to the Blue Card from 2015 until early 2020.

 Three times in a row on the Forbes 30 under 30 list, she became known in the UK as one of Marie Claire UK's "Women at the Top" for her work as a Migration Campaigner in 2015. and named as one of "35 Women Under 35" to watch by Management Today.